-For Mother’s Day this year, I got the ultimate gift – a weekend away, kid free!
+For Mother’s Day this year, I got the ultimate gift – a magical day out in Brisbane, kid free!

 On the actual Mother’s Day day, the Husband returned from a week long work trip to Las Vegas, and let’s face it, the work component was probably minimal.

 So to keep my crazy in check and give me something I really wanted, the Husband let me choose a day, any day, and I was given a night away by myself to enjoy however I so chose.

 Being the good wife I am, I suggested that we ditch the kids and have ourselves a nice couple’s getaway – all the way to our own little Vegas, the one, the only – BrisVegas!

 …The birds are singing, the kids are with their grandparents and I’ve let my freshly washed hair down!

 I wanted to be somewhere pretty with pretty people, so I could get pretty and be the pretty people.

 For this little getaway, for once in my life, I wanted to be amongst it.
 I didn’t want to spend my weekend on the couch watching TV.
 Iit feels like that’s what my life has turned into.